 Time to head home.
 I slept well but the bed was too warm so I wake up sweaty.
 Thank goodness for showers.
-I'm going to miss these European breakfasts of bread, cheese, orange juice and yoghurt.
+I'm going to miss these European breakfasts of bread, cheese, orange juice and yogurt.

 We're early at the train station for even the 8:03am IC to the airport.
 The ride is smooth and drops us off below the departure hall.
 We head to our respective check-in counters.
 Siemen is done in no time but American Airlines takes forever.
 I've got time though.
-Security on the other hand is clear sailing.
+Security, on the other hand, is clear sailing.
 Siemen is waiting as I come through security.

-Unfortunately my terminal is a different one than his and requires a train ride.
+Unfortunately, my terminal is a different one than his and requires a train ride.
 So this is goodbye.
 Onto the train I go.
 Boarding starts soon after I walk up to the gate.
 It takes a good 40min from boarding before we actually lift off.

 As on the way over this plan doesn't have personal screens and this time I'm seated right below a screen.
 The screen I can see is far ahead and to small to see any detail.
 Plus the headset connect has a horrible whining noise.
 Oh well, the movies during this flight are bad anyway.

 I spent most of the transatlantic flight reading and writing, interrupted by a brief nap.
 The meals are meh 😒 (as always).

 The 3.5hr layover in JFK is rather long.
 Chat with Tatyana and Casper who will pick me up in SFO.
 Have a hard time accepting the ridiculous airport food prices: $10 for a sandwich!
 Dunkin' Donuts to the rescue where I can get a sandwich for ½ the price.